Timely news, information and advice concentrating on FHA, VA and USDA residential mortgage lending.

 FHA Cash-Out Refi Loan Rules The Lender Must Follow

-FHA loan rules require the borrower to have made all mortgage payments “within the month due” for the 12 months leading up to the new loan or for the full amount of time the borrower has owned the home, whichever time period is shorter.
+FHA loan rules require the borrower to have made all mortgage payments “within the month due” for the 12 months leading up to the new loan or for the full amount of time the borrower has owned the home, whichever time is shorter.

-In such cases, the lender must, “obtain a verification of Mortgage, bank statements or other documentation to evidence that all payments have been made by the Borrower in the month due for the previous 12 months”.
+In such cases, the lender must “obtain a verification of Mortgage, bank statements or other documentation to evidence that all payments have been made by the Borrower in the month due for the previous 12 months”.

 “The Property securing the cash-out refinance must have been owned and occupied by the Borrower as their Principal Residence for the 12 months prior to the date of case number assignment.”